Facilities Services, Operations Waste Management

 - State law requires state agencies to implement recycling programs at official gatherings and sporting events.
 (RCW 70.93.093)

 WSU Pullman Campus

-At the WSU Pullman campus, Facilities Operations Waste Management provides recycling services in addition to other waste management services.
+At the WSU Pullman campus, Facilities Services, Operations Waste Management provides recycling services in addition to other waste management services.

 All buildings at the WSU Pullman campus are equipped with efficient and effective recycling options to divert waste.

 Waste Management offers special event recycling and waste management at a cost to the department or organization responsible for the event.
 The fee charged covers the cost of the services provided by Waste Management.
 For more information, contact Waste Management; telephone 335-4530.

 Waste Management is responsible for collection and marketing of all collected commodities on the WSU Pullman campus.
 For assistance or information regarding recycling services, special events, and programs, contact Waste Management; telephone 335-4530.